StephanieUgwuanya/Instacart-Basket-Analysis-Python/README.md

 ● What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family status?

-- What differences can you find in ordering habits of different customer profiles?</b>
+- What differences can you find in ordering habits of different customer profiles?

 <h1>Data & Tools</h1>